| | | | |

 these men inspired the hitherto dull social life of America, that it

 gained a much freer and more progressive character.
+By their able leadership the older

 German element in the United States improved also greatly.
 Formerly